Tilting Approximate Models: Introduction

+The estimation approach proposed in the paper can be also casted as an adversarial estimator.
+Recent work has highlighted the connections between adversarial estimation and GEL estimation (see e.g. \citet{https://doi.org/10.48550/arxiv.2007.06169,https://doi.org/10.48550/arxiv.2204.10495,Gigliutti}) while in the machine learning literature this problem has been casted as a zero sum game between the adversary (generator) and a discriminator.
+In Appendix \hyperref[AppA]{A} , I discuss how the estimator can be formulated as the outcome of a sequential, non-zero sum game.

+The empirical application contributes to the literature that is related to non-linearities in macro-finance models with long run risk, and the misspecification that arises from linearization techniques, as the latter ignore the level effects of consumption growth on risk premia (see i.e. \citet{JOFI:JOFI12615} and references there in.).
+Information projections are applied to pricing long run risks in aggregate consumption \citep{doi:10.1111/j.1540-6261.2004.00670.x}, where the base density is generated using the \citet{doi:10.1111/j.1540-6261.1988.tb04598.x} approximation.
+Using US data, the paper investigates the empirical importance of non-linearity by re-imposing the non-linear equilibrium condition.
+The tilted model is strongly preferred by the data.
+Parameter estimates suggest that the quality of the approximation is yet another reason for the downward bias to estimates of the intertemporal elasticity of substitution and the upward bias in risk aversion, which have been puzzling in the literature, as they imply that asset prices are increasing in uncertainty.

 The rest of the paper is organized as follows.
-In Section 2, we introduce information projections and provide an asset pricing example.
-In Section 3 we present the large sample properties, the corresponding analysis for the case when the base model is a structural approximation, computational aspects and supportive simulation evidence.
-Section 4 applies the methodology to pricing macroeconomic risk and Section 5 concludes.
-Appendix A provides analytical details for the example and application and contains the main proofs.
-Appendix B contains auxiliary proofs.
+Section 2 introduces information projections and provides an asset pricing example.
+Section 3 presents the econometric properties, computational aspects and supportive simulation evidence.
+Section 4 applies the methodology to the long run risk model and provides additional simulation evidence.
+Section 5 concludes.
+Appendix \hyperref[AppA]{A} contains the main proofs and derivations.
+Appendix \hyperref[AppB]{B} (intended for online publication) contains supplementary results.